Terraform Best Practices: The 24 Practices You Should Adopt

 The state of Terraform is divided into two parts: remote state and state locking.
 Terraform saves state by default in a file called terraform.tfstate on your local machine.
 This does the job for personal projects, but when it comes to Terraform group projects, using a local file becomes complicated seeing as each user must ensure that they have the most recent state data before running Terraform and that no one else is running Terraform at the same time.

 Terraform in a remote environment with shared access to the state is the best approach for group projects.
-The aforementioned issues are addressed by the remote state.
+The remote state addresses the aforementioned issues.
 In a nutshell, using a remote state simply means that the state file will be stored on a remote server rather than on your local storage.
-By storing resource state remotely in a single state file, teams can make sure they always have the most up-to-date state file.
+By storing resource state remotely in a single state file, teams can ensure they always have the most up-to-date state file.

 To store Terraform state in S3 Bucket on AWS, add a backend block as explained in the following steps, and initialize the project repo.
 Additionally, you should always push your changes to the repo.